Marital Agreements Practice Areas

 Individuals intending to marry may want a premarital agreement (sometimes called a prenuptial agreement).
 As a result, their marriage vows carry legal protections.

 Some states (26) adopted the Uniform Premarital and Marital Agreements Act to determine the enforcement of prenuptial agreements, including how and when.
 However, Pennsylvania is not one of those states.

 Even so, premarital agreements are valuable when one spouse has substantial assets.
 Those assets might include trusts, property, or an inheritance.

 In that instance, one or both spouses may want to exclude assets from marital property.
 Otherwise, in the event of a divorce, the court could distribute those assets between the parties.

 Certain rights fall under probate law following marriage.
 For example, a spouse could claim assets even if excluded in the will.
 A well-written premarital agreement, however, can supersede rights that would otherwise exist under probate law.

-Because each premarital agreement is unique and intended to address many situations, you should not settle for a "cookie-cutter" agreement.
-Therefore, discussing what provisions you do and do not want in the premarital agreement with a family law attorney is essential.
+Because each prenup is unique and intended to address many situations, never settle for a "cookie-cutter" agreement.
+Discussing what provisions you do and do not want in the premarital agreement with a family law attorney is essential.
 Furthermore, straightforward language and full and fair disclosure are imperative to waive rights.